fpuentem/stm32-brief-introduction/week-1/slides/slides-week-1.md

 ---

-# Slide 2: What is a Microcontroller?
+# What is a Microcontroller?
 ## Exploring the Microcontroller Realm
 - **Core Components**: CPU, RAM, ROM/Flash memory, timers, and I/O ports.
 - **Variety**: Diverse microcontrollers for various applications (8-bit, 16-bit, 32-bit).